 Ignite your creative juices as you work with composer Robert Traugh.
 Explore a variety of compositional practices through guest interviews, guided exploration, and short composition assignments designed to build a notebook of ideas you can continue to expand upon.
 Students should have a prior rudimentary understanding of basic music theory.
 A very special collaboration is planned with students from Marjory Stoneman Douglas school in Parkland, FL.
 Ages 13-19.
-This class will meet Wednesdays from 4:00-5:30 PM, February 17-April 28, 2021.
+This class will meet Wednesdays from 4:00-5:30 PM, February 24-May 5, 2021.

 Music Theory with Teaching Artist Shantanique Moore